Web crawler: Selection policy

 Given the current size of the Web, even large search engines cover only a portion of the publicly available part.
 A 2009 study showed even large-scale search engines index no more than 40–70% of the indexable Web; a previous study by Steve Lawrence and Lee Giles showed that no search engine indexed more than 16% of the Web in 1999.
 As a crawler always downloads just a fraction of the Web pages, it is highly desirable for the downloaded fraction to contain the most relevant pages and not just a random sample of the Web.

 This requires a metric of importance for prioritizing Web pages.
 The importance of a page is a function of its intrinsic quality, its popularity in terms of links or visits, and even of its URL (the latter is the case of vertical search engines restricted to a single top-level domain, or search engines restricted to a fixed Web site).
 Designing a good selection policy has an added difficulty: it must work with partial information, as the complete set of Web pages is not known during crawling.

-In addition to prioritizing which pages to crawl, web crawlers also take into account directives that influence how content is indexed or linked.
-Meta tags such as noindex and nofollow inform compliant crawlers not to include a page in their search index or not to follow links on that page, respectively.
-These directives allow website operators to manage which pages appear in search results and help control the transmission of ranking signals.

 Junghoo Cho et al. made the first study on policies for crawling scheduling.
 Their data set was a 180,000-pages crawl from the stanford.edu domain, in which a crawling simulation was done with different strategies.
 The ordering metrics tested were breadth-first, backlink count and partial PageRank calculations.
 One of the conclusions was that if the crawler wants to download pages with high Pagerank early during the crawling process, then the partial Pagerank strategy is the better, followed by breadth-first and backlink-count.
 However, these results are for just a single domain.
 Cho also wrote his PhD dissertation at Stanford on web crawling.